alexbabichev/Table-66/README.md

 # προοφεοσ – Table66 @eoshackathon
 __Secure Data Proof with Privacy You Control__

-## Preamble
+## The Pitch
-How many times a year do you show your ID?
-Each time you need to reveal all the information it contains, even if your intent is showing only a portion of it.
-This is neither confidential nor convenient.
-Having an ID always with you may also entail additional risks of being stolen or lost.

-Our solution is an EOSIO-based user-friendly app named “Proofeos” that allows to prove the data of your choice to a certain party.

-Let’s take a look at the demo: you want to buy beer in a store, and a cashier has to verify that you’re over 21.
-Normally, you’d show your ID with the full info.
-But why should you disclose all the information?
-And what if your ID was left at home?
-Here’s what we propose.
-A person uses an app to upload the ID and verify it by some trusted authority (like a bank).
-Each time the third party requests this ID for certain purposes, a person chooses, which info to disclose, and generates the QR code.
-The cashier in the store only needs to scan this code and obtain the verified info that this person is over 21.
+How often do you show your ID?
+People show it every day, in different cases, to others they’re not acquainted with.
+Each time you show your ID, you disclose _all the data_ on it.
+This is neither secure nor private.
+You can forget it at home or even lose.
+But what if you have your ID in your cell phone?
+How to prove to others it's valid?

+Our team has created "Proofeos" - an EOS-based user-friendly mobile app that allows uploading and validating your document, and then _choosing_ what data you want you disclose to the third party and prove it's valid.

+Imagine a young-looking person wishing to buy a beer in a store, and a cashier has to verify that the person is over 21.
+The person launches "Proofeos" app.

+#### Demo:
+* __Screen 1__: Here is the main screen of the app.
+It shows a list of already verified documents.
+  A user can add a new document
+* __Screen 2__: By taking photo of that document
+  And filling in the provided fields.
+* __Screen 3__: Thereby, the root hash of the document is sent to the Blockchain
+* __Screen 4__: However, this document can’t be used until it gets verified by a recognizable authority (like a bank).
+* __Screen 5__: When the document gets verified (see the checkmark appeared),a user can generate a proof.
+Let’s use the driving licence.
+* __Screen 6__: A user selects the data to share.
+A birth date and a photo are definitely enough for a cashier to verify his age.
+Exposing a name is definitely not required.
+So he presses ‘Done’ and the QR code proof is generated.
+* __Screen 7__: The verifier has to scan the QR-code proof with their cell phone and validate it.
+* __Screen 8__: The cashier sees the age proof as a photo along with a birth date on their cell phone.
+They can easily match it to the buyer.
+  The cashier can be sure this was not faked ‘cause Proof was validated via Blockchain smart contract.
+And the buyer doesn't need to disclose extra info or even have the actual ID with him.

 Think of it as an ApplePay for ID proof.
-No need to carry your ID with you and disclose all the data when only your age is required.
+No need to carry your ID with you and disclose all the personal data when only your age is needed.

-What are the growth opportunities?
-Now, there are 6.6 Billion people with IDs on Earth.
-And these are only IDs.
-What about proof of your university degree to apply for a job?
+Currently, there are __6.6 Billion__ people on Earth with IDs.
+And these are just IDs.
+What about proof of your university degree when you apply for a job?
 A driver’s licence to rent a car?
-And each time we have either to have all these docs with us and disclose them in full, or transfer them insecurely.

-Proofeos solves this problem using EOS blockchain and providing a secure data proof with privacy you control.
-Keeping transactions costs as low as possible is essential for this application, that’s why EOS looks to be a good fit for it.
+Sharing private identification data already became a problem.
+W3C has established a "Verifiable Claims work group" and is actively working on standardizing the industry.
+GDPR regulation is live and represents a __$3.5 billion__ security products.
+"Proofeos" will solve this problem by providing a decentralized, secure and privacy preserving way of sharing Credentials, in both human and smart contract readable form.

 ## Use Case Flow